 A cystocele often occurs when the supportive tissue located between a woman’s bladder and vaginal wall weakens and expands, leading to the protrusion of the bladder into the vagina.
 A cystocele is also known as a prolapsed bladder.

-The diagnosis of cystocele is usually performed with a pelvic exam as well as bladder and urine tests.
+The diagnosis of cystocele is usually performed with a pelvic exam.

 The treatment generally depends on the severity of the cystocele and if you have any associated conditions such as a prolapsed uterus.
 Mild cases usually don’t require treatment.
 You could either go for a wait-and-see approach and occasional visits to your doctor to check whether your prolapse is worsening.
 You could even adopt certain self-care measures, such as exercises to enhance the strength of your pelvic floor muscles.